About the project

 Time and effort I put in

-To develop the base version of a generic track today (like Charlotte Roval) takes about 10-16 hours.
+Adding to what I mentioned above, to develop the base version of a generic track today (like Charlotte Roval) takes about 10-16 hours.
 Enhancements and testing until the first releasable version takes about additional 14-16 hours by spectating minimum 3-4 different races and after that loading replays several times.

 The result is also this web page.
 Please give me your feedback about any aspect of my work so I can improve and hopefully you can get more value from this.

 Thank you for visiting this page.
 I hope you will have a valuable experience while you spend your time here.
+Please click below to explore the various camera packages available.